aws-powertools/powertools-lambda-java/docs/core/logging.md

     You can find complete examples in the [project repository](https://github.com/aws-powertools/powertools-lambda-java/tree/v2/examples/powertools-examples-core-utilities){target="_blank"}.

 ### Installation
 Depending on preference, you must choose to use either _log4j2_ or _logback_ as your log provider.
-If you use the AspectJ annotation approach, you need to configure _aspectj_ to weave the code and make sure the annotation is processed.
+If you use the AspectJ annotation approach, you must configure _aspectj_ to weave the code and make sure the annotation is processed.
 If you prefer the [functional approach](../usage-patterns.md#functional-approach), AspectJ configuration is not required.

 #### Maven
 === "log4j2"